syvita/docs/src/pages/index.md

 ---
-title: Stacks documentation
+title: Welcome to the Docs'
-description: Write Clarity smart contracts, build apps, and starting mining with the Stacks blockchain
+description: Learn Stacks, how to run a node, & understand and integrate Syvirean projects
 ---

 ## Understand Stacks